QuentinRoy/mac-suggestions-logger/README.md

 ## Outpout and Disclaimer

 Mac OS spell checker's API was seldom documented at the time I wrote this script.
-It provides several functions such as "completion" (produces multiple words), "guess" (produces multiple words), "correction" (produces one single word), or "completion" (produces multiple words).
+It provides several functions such as:

+- "completion" (produces multiple words),
+- "guess" (produces multiple words),
+- "correction" (produces one single word), or
+- "completion" (produces multiple words).

 All these are written as is by this took.

 Unfortunately, it is currently rather unclear how these functions are actually supposed to be used to provide reliable predictions.
 Consequently, I had to reverse engineer these the best I could, and proceed with a trial and error approach to get them to work.